School of Sport and Wellbeing

 Trimble, L., Buraimo, B., Godfrey, C., Grecic, D. & Minten, S. (2010) Sport in the UK.
 Exeter, Learning Matters/Sage Publications.

 Clint's research interests are diverse and bridge across a range of disciplines.
 At present his doctoral thesis is focussed upon investigating attitudes towards learning in premier league football clubs.
 Previously he has held an interest in international sport for development, specifically focussing on work being undertaken in Cape Town, South Africa.
 Clint has conducted applied research and contributed towards developing sports policy and practice, along with publishing and presenting in academic text books and journals.

-Clint works with a range of UK based and international sports development organisations.
-Students support this ongoing work through a number of projects related to modules on the BA (Hons) Sports Development and Enterprise degree and through an annual internship programme that he has developed with colleagues.
+Clint works with a range of UK based and international sports organisations.
+Students support this ongoing work through a number of projects related to modules on UCLan undergraduate and postgraduate programmes and through an annual internship programme that he has developed with colleagues.
 Students are currently working in Africa and the UAE on such projects.

-Clint is Course Leader for the BA (Hons) Sports Coaching and Development degree.
+Clint is Course Leader for the MSc Sports Business Management, MSc Sports Business Marketing and MRes Sport Leadership and Professional Development programmes.
 He is also Module Leader for a range of modules including:

 In addition to these modules Clint teaches on the following modules: